afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step2.md

 ## Configure Keptn

-To configure the keptn, we need to create a shipyard.yaml file
+To configure Keptn, we need to create a `shipyard.yaml` file.
+A shipyard file defines the Keptn environment.

-`nano shipyard.yaml`{{execute}}

-Copy the following `shipyard` yaml to that file and save it
+Run the following to create a `shipyard.yaml` file on disk:

 ```
+cd ~
+cat << EOF > shipyard.yaml
 apiVersion: "spec.keptn.sh/0.2.2"
 kind: "Shipyard"
 metadata: